scan-io-git/scan-io/docs/reference/makefile-custom-build.md

 This step clones the Scanio source code repository.
 You may specify a custom repository with the `SCANIO_REPO` argument, or omit it to use the [official repository](https://github.com/scan-io-git/scan-io).

 The code is cloned into the `./scan-io` directory by default, unless overridden with the `SCANIO_REPO_DIR` argument.

+If `SCANIO_LOCAL_PATH` is set, this step copies the directory at that path into `SCANIO_REPO_DIR` instead of running `git clone`.
+Use this when you have a local checkout with uncommitted changes you want to build from.

 -> `copy-config`